Washington Park and Zoo Railway: History

 When the Centennial Exposition ended (on September 17, 1959), the two trains used there were moved to the new zoo line, although the steam locomotive did not enter service at the zoo until January 1960.
 The 1.4 mi extension eastwards through the park to a new station near the Rose Gardens opened on May 28, 1960.
-Like the two trains, the small Washington Park station building was also first used at the Centennial Exposition and was moved to the new line after the fair closed.
+Like the two trains, the small Washington Park "Rose Garden" station building was also first used at the Centennial Exposition and was moved to the new line after the fair closed.

 The railway was renamed the Washington Park and Zoo Railway in 1978, following the zoo's change of name (in 1976) to Washington Park Zoo.
+At this time, July 1, 1976 (effective date), the zoo ownership was transferred from the City of Portland (City Ordinance 143589) to the Metropolitan Service District, now called Metro.
+The city of Portland retained ownership of the Zoo railway, and it was leased to Metro.
 When the zoo was renamed again in 1998, as the Oregon Zoo, the railway was not renamed.

 The line also served the Oregon Museum of Science and Industry from 1958 to 1992 while that museum was located near the zoo.

 A suspension of service forecast to last at least through summer 2014 was due to begin on September 23, 2013, to allow construction of a new elephant exhibit area and changes to the railway's route within and near the zoo grounds.
-On November 22, 2014, operations resumed on the new Zoo Loop line.
+On November 22, 2014, operations resumed on the new Zoo Loop line within the zoo.

+In May 2018 an online petition was created in opposition to the Washington Park Master Plan's endorsement to remove the "long route", which runs from the Oregon Zoo to the International Rose Test Garden.
+The master plan primarily called for the removal of all tracks so that it could be replaced by a paved twelve foot (12') wide path.
+As of May 2020, over 37,000 people have signed the online petition in support of keeping and repairing the, longer route.
+As of 2023, no action has yet been taken on this proposed Washington Park plan.

 The railway was listed on the National Register of Historic Places in 2020 as a historic district using its original name, as the Portland Zoo Railway Historic District.
+The 1958-built Zooliner and 1959-built Oregon Steamer locomotive, and their respective passenger cars were placed on the National Registry, along with the railroad route itself (including the section within Washington Park), the water tank and tower, the Tunnel-Roundhouse complex and the Washington Park station.